MaxPerl/perl-Gtk3-windows-installer/README.md

 # perl-Gtk3-windows-installer - A Perl/Gtk3 Installation script for Mingw64/MSys2 on Windows
 A script to easily install the perl Gtk3 module in the MinGW64/MSys2 shell on Windows
 ## License and Thanks
 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
 This software comes with NO WARRANTY of any kind.
-This script is heavily inspired by the work of Zakariyya Mughal and especially his extraordinary desciption of the installation of curie on Windows.
+This script is heavily inspired by the work of Zakariyya Mughal and especially his extraordinary desciption of the installation of curie on Windows (see https://project-renard.github.io/doc/development/meeting-log/posts/2016/05/03/windows-build-with-msys2/).
 ## Usage
 Please note that you need a complete installed MSys2 environment with perl installed.
 Therefore you should do the following steps before running this script: